xunholy/k8s-gitops/docs/guides/sealed-secrets.md

 !!! note "Work in progress"
     This document is a work in progress.

-When bootstrapping your cluster for the first time you must store a unique public & private key for your sealed-secrets controller to use for managing your sensative keys and passwords in your Kubernetes cluster.
+When bootstrapping your cluster for the first time you must store a unique public & private key for your sealed-secrets controller to use for managing your sensitive keys and passwords in your Kubernetes cluster.

 ## Install the CLI tool